 In the second paragraph under the header, What is Detox?, the author refers to the liver, its primacy in the detox process, and its 2 step chemistry process.
-Please bear in mind that the liver is performing a vast number of other chemistries which are essential for health, in addition to this 2 step detox chemistry.
+Please bear in mind that the liver is performing a vast number of other biochemical functions which are essential for health, in addition to this 2 step detox chemistry.

 The 2 step liver detox chemistry is performed by what are known as Phase I and Phase II enzyme systems.
-Phase I enzymes are known as the Cytochrome p 450 enzymes, a family of some 100 enzymes which take the toxin through chemical stages of transformation into an Intermediate form, which is usually still toxic.
+Phase I enzymes are known as the Cytochrome p 450 enzymes, a family of some 100 enzymes which take the toxin through chemical stages of transformation into an intermediate form, which is usually still toxic.

-The Intermediate toxin is then taken through Phase II enzymes which consist of methylation, conjugation, sulfonation, hydroxylation, glycination, and glucuronidation pathways.
-These enzyme driven chemical pathways render the Intermediate toxin into either fat soluble or water soluble forms.
+The intermediate toxin is then taken through Phase II enzymes which consist of methylation, conjugation, sulfonation, hydroxylation, glycination, and glucuronidation pathways.
+These enzyme driven chemical pathways render the intermediate toxin into either fat soluble or water soluble forms.

 Fat soluble toxins are then excreted in the lipophilic (“fat-loving”) bile liquid which is produced by the liver in the amount of 700-1000 ml./day.
 This gold to green colored liquid passes through the bile duct system down into the duodenum where it mixes with foods, aiding in digestion and absorption of fats and fat soluble vitamins (A, D, E, and K), and delivery of toxic wastes to the fecal stream.